 We often find ourselves turning to the immortal words of Whitney Houston who said it best when she said ‘I believe the children are the future’.
 Taking this ideology one step further, we believe that young people are the future, and so we thought it might be rather splendid to rope some of them in to have a butchers at our offer for young people and check it is indeed as #TotesAmazeballs as we think it is.

-We invite young folk aged between 15 and 25 with an interest in the arts to come work with us to ensure that our projects are fresh, interesting and representative of the types of projects that young people want to get involved with.
-We are currently looking for 12 young people to join us for 4 meetings a year to help steer HMS Shaper/Caper and help out backstage with our critically acclaimed performance work.
-In return, you get free classes, opportunities to perform in our shows and will be mentored by our amazing (and super, well-connected) team!
-You don’t need to be a dancer to be involved, just a real interest in the arts.
+We invite young folk aged between 15 and 25 with an interest in dance and the arts to come work with us to ensure that our projects are fresh, interesting and representative of the types of projects that young people want to get involved with.
+We are currently looking for 12 young people to join us for monthly meetings throughout the year to help steer HMS Shaper/Caper and help out backstage with our critically acclaimed performance work.
+In return, you get free classes, opportunities to perform in our shows, free training in everything from digital skills to CV writing, and you will be mentored by our amazing (and super, well-connected) team!
+The group self-govern and meet once a month in Dundee.
+They chat and connect with each other via a Facebook group.

 So, if you fancy being part of The Body, then scroll down and complete the form below!

 If you would like to join us, please complete the form below.